 Straight ahead ... top bunk ... that was mine ...

-the Esplanade Mall grounds.
-They were actually good and I as able to kill my extra 1 hour in an entertaining way.
+and I as able to kill my extra 1 hour in an entertaining way.

 The trip from the Singapore Flyer to the Night Safari was more or less 30 minutes.
 I enjoyed the Safari Tram Ride and seeing Lions and Tigers and Hyenas and all those wild animals because I’ve actually never been to a proper Zoo.
 The “Creature of the Night Show” which showcases trained animals was also amusing and I was quite entertained by the fire dancers ~ my first time to see a live performance.